developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 ## Programming Notes

-### Capturing Data and Photos in One App
+### Capture Data, Photos in One App
-It is possible to take pictures and capture barcode data using the same application, provided the application is designed with this in mind.
+It is possible to take pictures and capture barcode data using the same application if the application was designed with this in mind.

 1. Add separate Activities in the app: one for barcode scanning and another for picture taking.
 2. Create a DataWedge Profile with the following settings: